 The proposed contractor' shop or yard use is only permitted in the Township's industrial zone categories.
 The use is consistent with a Class 1 industrial use in the MECP's D-6 compatibility guidelines.
 Consequently, the proposed development was reviewed against the applicable Commercial and Industrial Uses in the Rural Area policies of the Official Plan (Section 5.7.2 of the Official Plan).
 Sub-Section 12 of Section 5.7.2 states, "Commercial and Industrial uses in the Rural land use designation are designated as Site Plan Control Areas."
 The application of Site Plan Control affords the municipality an opportunity to ensure compatibility between the new industrial use and any existing sensitive uses within the area of influence.
 The site plan ensures that any mitigation measures identified through the planning review and study process are applied to the satisfaction of the municipality or applicable authority.
+For example, to minimize potential impacts on surrounding land uses the hours of operation can be regulated through the site plan control agreement.
+In addition, the Township's Noise By-Law can be enforced if there is a violation.

 The owner has completed a noise impact study, scoped environmental impact statement, phase 1 environmental site assessment, storm water management study and planning justification report in support of the proposed development.
 The recommendations of these studies and reports have been incorporated into the site plan design.